 These prominent websites along with other websites connect you to the local real estate agents in Hilo.
 You can rent 1-bedroom and 1-bath starting with a price of $840 (approx. €716, £610, $1059 CAD, $1104 AUD).

 Namakanipaio Campground: is Located 31.5 Miles (51 km) from the town.
 It costs nearly from $15 (approx. €12, £10, $18 CAD, $19 AUD) for camping, including the facilities.
 You can visit this website for more information (www.nps.gov/)

 There are no RV parks in Hilo, but there is no law that outlaws RVs.
 Although you are allowed to bring RVs into certain county parks like Big Island, Maui, Oahu, etc. None of the parks have hookups for RV.

-- Weather: The winter weather in Hilo (Hawaii) will normally be warm during the day and warm during the night.
+Weather: The fall, winter, and spring weather in Hilo (Hawaii) will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Hilo (Hawaii) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.